bletchley-park/springboot-kafka-example/README.md

 ```

 ### Locally
-You can also install and run zookeeper and kafka services manually by following this tutorial: https://kafka.apache.org/quickstart
+You can also start zookeeper and kafka services manually by following this tutorial: https://kafka.apache.org/quickstart

 Here is the sequence of commands you should run, after you download the latest kafka release